pvcraven/web-development-class/source/assignments/01_basic_html/basic_html.rst

     The link will be the page name.
 For example: ``<a href="about.html">About</a>`` Links must be relative.
 See the example out of the tutorial for how the list should look.
 It should be inside a ``<nav>`` tag just like the example.
+    **Note:** This will look terrible, and you might be tempted to put it in a table.
+Don't.
+In the CSS assignment we will make it look like a menu bar.

 * Two Required pages